xen-project/xen/docs/misc/xen-command-line.markdown

   guests and if disabled, guests will be unable to use IBRS/STIBP/SSBD/etc.
 * `rsb=` offers control over whether to overwrite the Return Stack Buffer / Return Address Stack on entry to Xen.
+* `md-clear=` offers control over whether to use VERW to flush microarchitectural buffers on idle and exit from Xen.  *Note: For compatibility with development versions of this fix, `mds=` is also accepted on Xen 4.12 and earlier as an alias.
+Consult vendor documentation in preference to here.*

 If Xen was compiled with INDIRECT\_THUNK support, `bti-thunk=` can be used to select which of the thunks gets patched into the `__x86_indirect_thunk_%reg`